The Slab Boys Trilogy: Synopsis

 Spanky knuckles under and gets back to grinding the paste as Phil, despite all that has happened, exits optimistic and undefeated.

-Dramatis Personae
+Dramatis personae

 Phil McCann: A Slab Boy.
 Nineteen.
-Working class, from Possil Park.
+Working class, from Ferguslie Park.

 George 'Spanky' Farrell: A Slab Boy.
 Nineteen.
 From the same background as Phil.

 Hector McKenzie: A Slab Boy.
 Nineteen, but small for his age.

 Jack Hogg: A Designer.
 Early twenties.
 Very bad skin and hand-crafted lumber jackets.

 Lucille Bentley: A Sketcher.
 Every Slab Boy's Dream.
 Very attractive.